BenRogersWPG/WebSearch/README.md

 1. Select the text in your code to search for
 2. Right click and select "Web Search" from dropdown menu
 3. Select the search engine you want to use (add more in the extension settings)

+### Via Manual Entry 🆕

+1. Use the keyboard shortcut ```Alt + ` ``` or Command Palette entry of Web Search
+2. Type in the search term you want to search for
+3. Select the search engine you want to use (add more in the extension settings)

 ### Via Keyboard Shortcut ⌨️